 29 Construction Statistics: Industry, Trends (2024)

-With that in mind, we’ll cover construction statistics that highlight essential data about the industry’s scale, employment, and future.
+With that in mind, we’ll cover some of the key construction statistics that reveal insights into construction trends, employment, and future.

 Construction Statistics: Key Numbers